vogelileo/ts-todo-app/README.md

-# Getting Started with Create React App
+# TypeScript TODO App

+This is my first approach to typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).